andrew-peng-144/Rifter/README.md

 # Rifter
 Platformer game with a twist.
-I used the Box2D physics engine.
+I used the LIBGDX framework and the Box2D physics engine.